-In case of the unplanned absence of an instructor, a note dated and signed by a faculty or staff member will be posted on the classroom door and/or through email.
-If there is no note and an instructor has not arrived for class within 5 minutes of the start time, one student should verify that the instructor is not in his or her office and then inform the Senior Vice President for Residential or another member of the staff.
+In case of an unplanned absence by an instructor, a note by a faculty or staff member will be posted on the classroom door and/or through email.
+If there is no note and an instructor has not arrived for class within 5 minutes of the start time, one student should verify that the instructor is not in their office and then inform the Vice President for Academics or another member of the staff.
 All students will remain in the classroom until a staff member has given them further instructions or dismissed them.